Adaptive Webpage Fingerprinting from TLS Traces: Datasets

+For our second dataset (\textit{Github500}), we chose Github as it was one of the few websites that had deployed TLS 1.3 at the time of the data collection and permits crawling of its pages.
+Moreover, it features a moderate number of webpages (i.e., projects) all sharing a common HTML theme.

-\textit{Github.} Github enables projects to display a README page with information on the project as well as with installation and usage instructions.
+Github allows projects to display a README page with information on the project as well as with installation and usage instructions.
 The overlaying Github template is common for all the projects but the contents of each page are managed by the project's contributors.
 Such pages include text, images and sometimes videos.
 Images and videos are stored either internally on Github or on external servers.
-Our dataset was generated by visiting the top 500 Github project pages, 1,000 times each.
-Each crawler instance shuffles the list of URLs and then visits each Github page 10 times over the span of several hours.
+Our dataset was generated by visiting the top 500 Github project pages (https://gitstar-ranking.com/repositories), 1,000 times each.
+Each crawler instance shuffled the list of URLs and then visited each Github page 10 times over the span of several hours.
+We chose to use the top-500 projects, as actively maintained projects with substantial contributions almost always have a detailed README page with information.
+In contrast, a random selection of pages (similar to that of Wiki19000) gave us mostly README pages with either no or minimal content (e.g., a single command line to compile the project).

 Github uses TLS 1.3 and exhibits increased variability across various dimensions.
-It employs advanced load balancing techniques causing various discrepancies between subsequent pageloads of the same page, while the number of servers involved is heavily dependent on the contents of each project page (e.g., external images, scripts).
-Overall, the dataset contains 500,000 traffic traces (500 articles visited 10 times by 100 crawler instances).
-We chose Github as it was one of the few websites that had deployed TLS 1.3 at the time of the data collection and permits crawling of its pages.
-Moreover, it features a moderate number of webpages (i.e., projects) all sharing a common HTML theme.
+It employs a significantly distributed infrastructure and advanced load balancing techniques causing various discrepancies between subsequent pageloads of the same page.
+Moreover, the number of servers involved is heavily dependent on the contents of each project page (e.g., externally hosted images, scripts and media).
+Due to this variability of the traffic patterns, we opted to collect 1,000 traces per class (in line with~\cite{sirinam2018deep}).
+The dataset contains 500,000 traffic traces: 500 articles visited in random order 10 times by 100 crawler instances.
+Similarly with Wikipedia, we observed that Github project pages were not updated frequently (e.g., on an hourly basis) nor radically as they mostly provide compilation and usage details.